vmware-archive/spring-boot-data-rest-demo/AddUI.md

 bower install --save PolymerElements/paper-button
 ```

 > Important!
 Eclipse will not see the files until you tell it to refresh its view.
 In the Package Explorer Right-click on the static directory and select "Refresh".
-You will now see the created bower.json and bower_components directory.
+You will now see the created bower.json and bower_components directory, but more importantly, so will the webserver embeded in the app.

 ## Create the Display Component